 Beyond the faster refresh rate, the iPhone 13 Pro Max also has Apple’s ProMotion feature, which means it can adjust its refresh from 120Hz to as low as 10Hz, depending on what you’re using your phone for.
 This prevents any extra battery from being used up on a faster refresh rate for no reason (e.g. if you’re simply reading static text).

-Another key difference is the brightness, with the iPhone 12 Pro Max offering a 28 per cent brighter display, which should make for better visibility outdoors on sunny days.
+Another key difference is the brightness, with the iPhone 12 Pro Max offering a 28 per cent brighter display, which makes for better visibility outdoors on sunny days.

 iPhone 13 Pro Max vs iPhone 12 Pro Max: camera